sumankm/GACD-Assignment/README.md

 As we can see, all features and measurements have been now gathered into columns such that each row is a distinct observation, amnd the table now fulfills all requiremenst of the tidy data principles.

 ## Final Notes
-Also, some basic sanity checks have been performed to check if NA entries are present.
+Also, some basic sanity checks has been performed to check if NA entries are present in original data.
+As the check is done at the beginning, it is not necesary to repeat the check for tables created later.